cloudfoundry/diego-release/examples/aws/OPTIONAL.md

 Fill in the bracketed parameters in the `db_connection_string` with the following values:

-- `<username>`: The username chosen when you created the SQL instance.
-- `<password>`: The password chosen when you created the SQL instance.
+- `REPLACE_ME_WITH_DB_PASSWORD`: The password chosen when you created the SQL instance.
 - `<sql-instance-endpoint>`:
 	- For AWS RDS: The endpoint displayed at the top of the DB instance details page in AWS, including the port.
-	- For CF-MySQL: The IP and Port of the SQL Node (e.g. 10.10.5.222:3306)
+	- For Standalone CF-MySQL: The internal IP address and port of the single MySQL node. (e.g. 10.10.5.222:3306).
+By default the port will be 3306.
-- `<database-name>`: the name chosen when you created the SQL instance.

 **Note:** The `sql_overrides.bbs.ca_cert` and `sql_overrides.bbs.require_ssl` properties should be provided only when deploying with an SSL-supported MySQL cluster.
 Set the `require_ssl` property to `true` to ensure that the BBS uses SSL to connect to the store, and set the `ca_cert` property to the contents of a certificate bundle containing the correct CA certificates to verify the certificate that the SQL server presents.